denoland/rusty_v8/README.md

 **My program crashes when initializing on non-main thread**

-Initializing V8 on a non-main thread with a the CPUs PKU feature enabled might lead to crashes.
+Initializing V8 on a non-main thread with the CPUs PKU feature enabled might lead to crashes.
 You can work around this problem by using `v8::new_unprotected_default_platform`.